yagizballi/ArduinoNotes/README.md

 # ArduinoNotes
- ArduinoNotes is a Android Program for take Arduino Code Notes.
-ArduinoNotes has made with xamarin.forms.
+ArduinoNotes is an Android program designed for taking Arduino Code Notes.
+ArduinoNotes has been developed using Xamarin.Forms.